mohitkyadav/react-pagination-nav/README.md

 * `className`       👉 :optional: custom class name for the container
 * `pageCount`       👉 total pages
 * `visiblePages`    👉 :optional, default 5: number of visible pages, *output would be same for any even number and number + 1*
+* `isPreviousBtnHidden` 👉 :optional, if true previous button is hidden
+* `isNextBtnHidden` 👉 :optional, if true next button is hidden
 * `currentPage`     👉 current active page
 * `goToNextPage`    👉 :funtion: called when clicked on right arrow button
 * `goToPreviousPage`👉 :funtion: called when clicked on left arrow button